-Two Dead, One Missing As Torrential Rains Lash Spain
+Two dead, one missing as torrential rains lash Spain

-Madrid: Two people died and one was missing Monday after heavy rains lashed Spain, triggering flash floods that forced the closure of Madrid metro lines and high-speed rain links.
+Two people died and one was missing on Monday after heavy rains lashed Spain, triggering flash floods that forced the closure of Madrid metro lines and high-speed rail links.

 The weekend storm affected almost the whole country, with the heaviest rains recorded on Sunday in the coastal provinces of Cadiz, Tarragona and Castello, according to state weather office Aemet.

-Two people died in the province of Toledo as a result of the storm, the president of the regional government of Castilla La Mancha said, without giving details.
+Two people died in the province of Toledo as a result of the storm, the head of the regional government of Castilla La Mancha said, without giving details.

 Spanish media said a man was found dead by police during a rescue attempt on a road near the town of Bargas while another man died as rescuers tried to reach him in the town of Casarrubios del Monte.

-Australian icebreaker rescues stricken Antarctic researcher Pirate politician: eyepatch-wearing Scholz sparks mirth Nigeria to attend G20, debates membership

-Emergency services had earlier on Monday rescued the boy's mother and sister.
+Emergency services had rescued the boy's mother and sister earlier in the day.

-"We are searching the river to try to find the car," Chivite said.

-Several metro lines were closed in Madrid on Monday morning due to flooding caused by heavy overnight rains.
+"The poor boy spent the night perched in a tree," the head of the regional government of Madrid, Isabel Diaz Ayuso, told reporters.

+The family, who live in the Madrid suburb of Alcorcon, were staying at a holiday home they own in Aldea del Fresno when the storm hit.
+They took to the road because they became alarmed by the flash flooding, she added.

 High-speed rail links between Madrid and the southwestern region of Andalusia and the eastern coastal region of Valencia, which closed on Sunday, reopened on Monday although trains were running at slower speeds in some sections, railway operator Renfe said.